-SECTION 2 How to ask us to pay you back or to pay a bill you have received 144 SECTION 3 We will consider your request for payment and say yes or no 145 CHAPTER 7: Y our rights and responsibilities 147 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 148 SECTION 2 You have some responsibilities as a member of the plan 155 CHAPTER 8 W hat to do if you have a problem or complaint (coverage de cisions, appeals, complaints) 157 SECTION 1 Introduction 158 SECTION 2 Where to get more information and personalized assistance 159 SECTION 3 Understanding Medicare and Medicaid complaints and appeals 100 in our plan Coverage decisions and appeals SECTION 5 A guide to the basics of coverage decisions and appeals 161 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 165 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 177 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 188 SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 196 SECTION 10 Taking your appeal to Level 3 and beyond 203 How to make a complaint about quality of care, waiting times, customer service, or other concerns CHAPTER 9: E nding your membership in the plan SECTION 1 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
-How do you end your membership in our plan? ∠1/ JECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan 218
+SECTION 2 How to ask us to pay you back or to pay a bill you have received 144 SECTION 3 We will consider your request for payment and say yes or no 145 CI HAPTER 7: Y our rights and responsibilities 147 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 148 SECTION 2 You have some responsibilities as a member of the plan 154 CI HAPTER 8: И hat to do if you have a problem or complaint (coverage de cisions, appeals, complaints) 156 SECTION 1 Introduction 157 SECTION 2 Where to get more information and personalized assistance 158 SECTION 3 To deal with your problem, which process should you use?
+159 SECTION 4 Handling problems about your Medicare benefits 160 SECTION 5 A guide to the basics of coverage decisions and appeals 161 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 165 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 174 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon 185 SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 10 Taking your appeal to Level 3 and beyond How to make a complaint about quality of care, waiting times, customer service, or other concerns SECTION 12 Handling problems about your MassHealth (Medicaid) benefits 207 CI HAPTER 9: Ei nding your membership in the plan .
+209 SECTION 1 Introduction to ending your membership in our plan 210 SECTION 2 When can you end your membership in our plan?
+210 SECTION 3 How do you end your membership in our plan?
+Until your membership ends, you must keep getting your medical items, services and drugs through our plan

-SECTION 5 WellSense Senior Care Options (HMO D-SNP) must end your membership in the plan in certain situations 219 CHAPTER 10: Legal notices SECTION 1 Notice about governing law 222 SECTION 2 Notice about nondiscrimination 222 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 222 CHAPTER 11: I Definitions of important words 224
+SECTION 5 WellSense Senior Care Options (HMO D-SNP) must end your membership in the plan in certain situations 216 CHAPTER 10: L -egal notices 218 SECTION 1 Notice about governing law 219 SECTION 2 Notice about nondiscrimination 219 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 219 CHAPTER 11: D efinitions of important words 221

-CHAPTER 1: Getting started as a member
+Getting started as a member